The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

 \section{Results}

-In this section, we compare the clustering signal measured for each of the galaxy and quasar samples in the DESI One-Percent Survey with that predicted by the Planck cosmology using our high-fidelity \textsc{Uchuu} One-Percent lightcones, as described in the previous section.
-Additionally, we explore the dependence of the galaxy clustering on luminosity and stellar mass for BGS and LRG, the dependence of the galaxy clustering on redshift for ELGs and QSOs, and estimate the halo occupancy and large-scale bias for all four targets.
+In this section, we compare the clustering signal measured for each of the galaxy and quasar samples in the DESI One-Percent Survey with that predicted by the Planck cosmology using our \textsc{Uchuu} One-Percent mock lightcones, as described in the previous section.
+Additionally, we explore the dependence of the galaxy clustering on luminosity and stellar mass for BGS and LRG galaxies, respectively, and the dependence of the galaxy clustering on redshift for ELGs and QSOs.
+We estimate the halo occupancy and large-scale bias for all four targets.